AnjiBarik/AnjiBarik/README.md

 ### :man_technologist: About myself:

-I [AnjiBarik], love to write code, create new projects and solve complex problems.
+I AnjiBarik, love to write code, create new projects and solve complex problems.
 - :zap: I work with: JavaScript, Python
 - 🌱 Learning new technologies: Docker, Kubernetes
 - 💼 freelancer